Robust stability of event-triggered nonlinear moving horizon estimation: ET-MHE Scheme

 Notice that in the algorithm we set $\tilde{d}_{1}=0$ and hence there is always an event triggered at time $t=1$, i.e., the first measurement $y_0$ is sent to the remote side. \begin{rem} In the proposed method, $\alpha$ is a design parameter that affects the frequency of an event being triggered.
-When $\alpha$ is increased, the occurrence of events decreases, which consequently enlarges the disturbance gain in the error bound derived in Theorem~\ref{thm:stab2} below. \end{rem} Before we show robust stability of the proposed ET-MHE scheme in the following section, we want to conclude this section by making some remarks regarding the relations between the here proposed ET-MHE scheme and the method in \cite{Kra24}. \begin{rem} Notice that, analogously to the method in \cite{Kra24}, some scalar value ($\tilde{d}_{t+1}$) and the current state estimate ($\hat{x}_t$) are transmitted back to the plant side.
-Additionally, the first element of the estimated state sequence ($\hat{x}^*_{t-M_t|t}$) is now sent back.
-Hence, depending on the dimensions of the state and output and on the frequency of triggering, the total amount of data transmitted through the communication channel is not necessarily reduced compared to \cite{Kra24}.
-However, the proposed ET-MHE is generally expected to result in less data transmitted compared to the scheme in \cite{Kra24}, since only a \emph{single} measurement is sent to the remote estimator in case of an event.
-Notice, though, that due to the difference in the number of measurements transmitted and due to the bound (\ref{eq:boundtrigcond}), the inequality in the event-triggering condition (\ref{eq:ET2trigruledAdap}) is in general more easily violated than its counterpart in \cite{Kra24} given the same value of $\alpha$.
-Thus, $\alpha$ must be tuned accordingly to achieve a desired rate of triggering.
-Finally, notice that sending a single measurement per event is also advantageous compared to \cite{Kra24} in case of a large horizon length, since \cite{Kra24} could require transmitting many measurements in a single event. \end{rem}
+When $\alpha$ is increased, the occurrence of events decreases, which consequently enlarges the disturbance gain in the error bound derived in Theorem~\ref{thm:stab2} below.
+Hence, the tuning parameter $\alpha$ is chosen according to the desired trade-off between estimation performance and triggering rate. \end{rem} Having introduced the optimization problem and the event-triggering condition, we now state the following lemma, which shows that under ETM (\ref{eq:ET2trigruledAdap}) the true system trajectories always satisfy constraint (\ref{eq:NLPC4}). \begin{lem} If the transmission instants are determined according to the ETM (\ref{eq:ET2trigruledAdap}), then the true system trajectories satisfy constraint (\ref{eq:NLPC4}). \end{lem} \begin{proof} Since $\gamma_{\mu_t}=0$, the inequality in (\ref{eq:ET2trigruledAdap}) holds at $\mu_t$.
+This implies that the inequality in (\ref{eq:ET2trigruled2}) is satisfied as well, which follows from the developments between (\ref{eq:ET2trigruled2}) and (\ref{eq:ET2trigruledAdap}).
+Hence,